Mosquito-borne Diseases ad

 WHAT EVERYONE SHOULD KNOW ABOUT TICKS + TICK-BORNE DISEASE

-Residents need to know that not all ticks cause human disease, but certain species of ticks can carry the bacteria that causes Rocky Mountain spotted fever or Lyme disease.
-It is always best to avoid ticks if possible, and at the same time become familiar with tick borne diseases and their symptoms.
+Not all ticks cause human disease, but certain species of ticks can carry the bacteria that causes Rocky Mountain spotted fever or Lyme disease.

-Symptoms of Rocky Mountain spotted fever appear two to 14 days after the tick bite.
-These symptoms can include a sudden onset of fever, headache, flu-like symptoms and often followed by a characteristic spotted rash.
-The rash first appears at the wrists and ankles, and may spread if not treated.
+Symptoms of Rocky Mountain spotted fever appear 2 to 14 days after the tick bite.
+These symptoms can include a sudden onset of fever, headache, flu-like symptoms and a spotted rash.
+The rash first appears at the wrists and ankles and may spread if it is not treated.
 When diagnosed early, Rocky Mountain spotted fever is treated with antibiotics.
 If left untreated, it can be fatal.

 Lyme is a bacterial disease caused by a spirochete-type bacterium.
 Lyme disease is transmitted by the black legged tick, also known as the “deer tick”.
-This tick is commonly found in areas of deciduous forest and especially with leaf litter.
-This tick is rare, but has been found – which means they are being imported into our area through migratory birds, animals and pets that travelfrom one area to another.
+This tick is commonly found in areas of deciduous forest with leaf litter.

 In its early stages, Lyme disease is commonly treated with antibiotics.
-Having Lyme disease once, unfortunately does not protect against re-infection.
-Note that people cannot get Rocky Mountain spotted fever or Lyme disease from another person.
+Having Lyme disease once does not protect against re-infection.
+People cannot get Rocky Mountain spotted fever or Lyme disease from another person.
 The disease is only spread through a tick that is infected with the disease.

 • • Stick to main pathways and the center of trails when hiking.